 A Trilogy Exploring My Quest for Wholeness

 In spring 2020, I had put together a manuscript – A Path to Selfhood, the purpose of which was to describe the transformational journey that hauls us out from under the debris of the fragmented personality, and propels us towards our sovereign selfhood.
-In this integrative piece, I was attempting to pave a path based on my life experience, and the experiential knowledge and wisdom acquired as I walked my own life-curriculum amidst a jumble of worldly circumstances and dramatic phenomena.
-I was hoping to provide readers with the equivalent of a guidebook for navigating the realms of higher frequencies of consciousness and to supply those bearings that I had sorely missed each time I went through a cataclysmic upheaval.
+In this integrative piece, I was attempting to pave a pathway based on my life experience, and the experiential knowledge acquired as I walked my own life-trajectory amidst a jumble of worldly circumstances and dramatic phenomena.
+I was hoping to provide readers with the equivalent of a guidebook for navigating the journey into the realms of higher frequencies of consciousness, and to supply those bearings that I had sorely missed, each time I went through a cataclysmic upheaval.

 In this first iteration, I was focussing on one path, singular, whilst acknowledging the possibilities of alternate paths.
 The path reviewed my own experience and my engagement with material and streams of wisdom from many mystical traditions.

 I asked five readers to have a first look at the manuscript, and they all provided me with useful feedback, celebrating the depth of content as well as my shots at making complexity apprehensible by suggesting an itinerary through the multilayered-ness of life, identifying the stages we need to go through and capturing some of the core lessons of our life-curriculum.
 “A book of beauty as it is”, was the most glowing comment.

 Although the work I had carried out had helped me dismantle most of my scientific habits, there were still some residues sticking fiercely.
 The material was dense and, in some parts, very tightly compacted.
 There were, for instance, many autobiographical references which could, in themselves, be plucked out to form a line of inquiry.